 The goal of Healthy People 2020 in regards to physical activity is to "improve health, fitness, and quality of life through daily physical activity."
-They plan to accomplish this through a variety of objectives, and the ones that most closely resemble Lorain County CHIP priorities are PA-2 Increase the proportion of adults who meet current Federal physical activity guidelines for aerobic physical activity and for muscle-strengthening activity and PA-3 Increase the proportion of adolescents who meet current Federal physical activity guidelines for aerobic physical activity and for muscle-strengthening activity (Physical Activity, Healthy People 2020.
+They plan to accomplish this through a variety of objectives, and the ones that most closely resemble Lorain County CHIP priorities are PA-2 Increase the proportion of adults who meet current Federal physical activity guidelines for aerobic physical activity and for muscle-strengthening activity and PA-3 Increase the proportion of adolescents who meet current Federal physical activity guidelines for aerobic physical activity (Physical activity, Healthy People 2020.
 December, 2010).